Forge (character): Romance

 Forge rescues Storm after she falls into a river.
 Forge brings her back to his home in Dallas, Texas.
 During her recovery, romantic feelings develop between them.
 When she finds out he is the person who developed the device which removed her abilities, Storm leaves.
-They are briefly reunited to fight the common enemy of the Dire Wraiths, who are trying to prevent Forge from perfecting his neutralizer.
-They are defeated by the combined forces of the X-Men, Magik, and Amanda Sefton.

-Forge later improves his Neutralizer, but he is hesitant to design more devices like it because of what happened with Storm.
-With the help of the Wraiths' enemy, Rom the Space Knight, Forge creates a large-scale version of the Neutralizer in Earth's orbit.
-Rom and Forge use the device on the Wraith's homeworld, casting the entire race into the other-dimensional Limbo.
+With the help of Rom the Space Knight, Forge creates a large-scale version of the Neutralizer and uses it to send the Dire Wraiths to Limbo.

 After saving the world, Forge destroys all remaining Neutralizers and focuses on ridding the Earth of the Adversary.
 The Adversary, in the shape of Naze, convinces Storm that Forge was driven insane by her leaving and is planning to open a gate to hell.
 Storm tries to kill Forge, but the moment she stabs him she sees that she was tricked.
-During the events of the Fall of the Mutants crossover, the Adversary banishes Storm and Forge to another dimension which is devoid of human life.
+During the events of the Fall of the Mutants crossover, the Adversary banishes Storm and Forge to another dimension devoid of human life.
 Storm and Forge spend an unknown amount of time there, rekindling their romance.
 Forge restores Storm's abilities and uses them to power a gate back home.

 X-Men

 Forge and Storm arrive on Earth and join the X-Men in their battle with the Adversary.
 Forge is required to sacrifice nine willing lives to banish the Adversary forever; eight X-Men and Madelyne Pryor volunteer and die in the casting of Forge's spell.
 The goddess Roma intervenes and secretly restores the X-Men to life.
-Magik, younger sister of X-Man Colossus, sees Forge as responsible for the death of her brother and attacks Forge, who fights back using his knowledge of Native-American sorcery.
+Magik, younger sister of X-Man Colossus, sees Forge as responsible for the death of her brother and attacks Forge, who fights back using his knowledge of Native American sorcery.
 Feeling guilty over his involvement, Forge allows Magik to stab him with her Soulsword in the hopes it will kill him.
 Instead, its effects cause both mutants to come to terms with their shortcomings.